JamesRandom/py2app-error/README.md

-# Minimal example of py2app error
+# Minimal reproducer of py2app error

 Build the Timer app with: